<?xml version="1.0" encoding="utf-8"?>

 Open full project

-I redesigned the color system for Asana, a digital work management platform, to create a calmer and more focused visual experience while aiming to keep the brand modern and recognizable.
+I redesigned the color system for Asana, a digital work management platform, to create a calmer and more focused visual experience while keeping the brand modern and recognizable.

-The original interface used many bright colors, which made it feel playful but visually overwhelming.
+The original interface relied on many bright colors, playful but visually overwhelming.

-You can explore the full color palette and UI application in the presentation slides.
+Explore the full color palette and UI applications in the presentation slides.

 Tools used